wiremock/helm-charts/README.md

 # WireMock Helm Charts

 Helm Chart for WireMock deployment to Kubernetes.
-It allows deploying the official [WireMock Docker images](https://github.com/wiremock/wiremock-docker) and also other charts that extend it, in particular [holomekc/wiremock](https://github.com/holomekc/wiremock) with embedded UI.
+It allows deploying the official [WireMock Docker images](https://github.com/wiremock/wiremock-docker) for both WireMock 2 and WireMock 3, and also other charts that extend it.

+Historically, [holomekc/wiremock](https://github.com/holomekc/wiremock) was suggested as a default image, and the chart remains partially compatible with it.

 # Quick Start